jylauril/jquery-runner/README.md

 #### Here's a list of options you can use:

 * `autostart` - (boolean) If set to true, the runner will be started automatically after the initialization.
 Defaults to false.
+If set to true, will trigger `runnerStart` event once the runner starts.

 * `countdown` - (boolean) If set to true, the time will run down instead of up (default). **Note that if you set this to true, you should also set `startAt` option, otherwise the time goes to negative.**

 * `startAt` - (integer) Time in milliseconds from which the runner should start running.
 Defaults to 0.
-This works with both counting up and down, as long as the value is within the current run direction.

 * `stopAt` - (integer) Time in milliseconds at which the runner should stop running and invoke the `runnerStop` and `runnerFinish` events.
 Default is null (don't stop).
+This works with both counting up and down, as long as the value is within the current run direction.

 * `milliseconds` - (boolean) If set to false, the default formatter will omit the milliseconds from displaying.
 Defaults to true (show milliseconds). **Note that if you use a custom formatter, this option will not affect the first value of that custom formatter function.
-This option, however, is passed in as third argument.**
+This property, however, is passed in the object as second argument.**

 * `format` - (function) A custom format function to replace the default time formatting.
 By default this is not set.
-Takes in two arguments: first one is the current time value in milliseconds, the second one is the original formatter function reference, and the third one is the value of the `milliseconds` option.
+Takes in two arguments: first one is the current time value in milliseconds, second one is the settings object.
 This function should return a string or a number.

 * `interval` - (integer) Time in milliseconds how often we update the current time.
 Defaults to 20ms. **Note that if you use the `stopAt` option, the accuracy of the stop time will be affected by this.
 Also note that it is not recommended to use this option, unless you know what you're doing.**

 ## Events

-#### There are currently 5 events that gets fired:
+#### There are 5 events that gets fired:

-* `runnerStart` - This event gets fired when the `start` method is invoked.
+* `runnerStart` - This event gets fired when the `start` method is invoked, or if `autostart` option is set to true.
+Basically when ever the runner starts (duh!).

 * `runnerStop` - This event gets fired when the `stop` method is invoked.
 Note that this event is also fired when the runner reaches the `stopAt` value.